Last Updated on: 28th November 2023, 11:42 am

-If you have visitors over, but the parrot hasn’t met them before, make sure the cage is closed.
-Do not let the bird out until the parrot feels comfortable around the new people.
-Depending on how friendly your parrot is, this might take a few visits.
+Keep the cage closed if you have visitors the parrot hasn’t met.
+Don’t let it out until it’s comfortable around new people.
+Depending on how friendly your parrot is, this may take several visits.

-Use this same method with birds by keeping them in locked, separate cages.
-Don’t give them physical contact until they’ve grown accustomed to each other.
+Use this same method when introducing new parrots by keeping them in separate cages, and don’t allow physical contact until they’ve grown accustomed to each other’s presence.

-You can teach your parrot to bond with the person it’s jealous of.
-This can be done by allowing your partner to care for the bird.
-Give the person a few responsibilities, so the parrot can also learn to trust and value that person.
+You can teach the parrot to bond with the person it’s jealous of by allowing them to care for the bird.
+Give them some care responsibilities so they can learn to trust and value that person.

 Many parrots experience the green-eyed monster.
 The more attached and dependent the parrot is on you, the more these negative feelings will manifest and grow if left unchecked.

 If the parrot’s jealous behaviors are too engrained for an amateur to resolve, arrange a consultation with a certified avian behaviorist.
 They’ll seek to modify the parrot’s behavior.

 You can find a consultant at the International Association of Animal Behavior Consultants (IAABC).

 When you introduce a new parrot to the home, ensure that everyone in the household interacts with them and is involved in meeting the bird’s care requirements.